 Ministry of Economy

 A city’s quality of living standards is certainly an important element for employers & employees to consider.
 Istanbul converts itself into a vibrant and limitless city with its countless opportunities and cultural background.
-The art and culture is so rich in the city that it offers amply choices for social activities.
+The art and culture are so rich in the city that it offers ample choices for social activities.

 Istanbul enjoys being among the safest cities in the World.
-The Safe Cities report released by the Economist Intelligence Unit, is based on an index composed of more than 40 quantitative and qualitative indicators.
-These indicators are split across four thematic categories: digital security; health security; infrastructure safety; and personal safety.
-Istanbul becomes world’s 41th safest city (The Economist-2015), surpassing Moscow, Johannesburg and Mumbai.
+The Safe Cities report released by the Economist Intelligence Unit is based on an index composed of more than 40 quantitative and qualitative indicators.
+These indicators are split into four thematic categories: digital security; health security; infrastructure safety; and personal safety.
+Istanbul becomes